maplibre/martin/README.md

 You can download Martin from the [Github releases page](https://github.com/urbica/martin/releases).

-If you are running macOS and use [Homebrew](https://brew.sh/), you can install Martin using Homebrew tap.
+If you are running macOS and use [Homebrew](https://brew.sh/), you can install martin using Homebrew tap.

 ```shell
 brew tap urbica/tap